Kilmarnock players told to ditch long ball game

+Kilmarnock boss Jim Jefferies is pleased his players have agreed to drop their long ball style adopted in the 3-1 defeat to Motherwell.
 "After a good performance against Hamilton, we should have gone into the Motherwell game with a lot of confidence but we didn't start well enough to set the tone," he said.

 "Motherwell got a grip early in the game and we stopped doing the things that we were good at and resorted to thumping balls up to the front two.